How to Make Friends with Crows

 There are stories of crows who have learned certain words—the way a parrot can—but those stories are rare.
 Most of us will settle for a subtler kind of bird/human exchange and will learn to interpret the crow's own natural forms of communication.

-Experts can identify many different calls, but even an amateur can begin to recognize certain sounds: when the crow on lookout sees the food you've offered, she'll summon her family members with a caw, caw, caw, the scolding noise they make when they see a stranger or a dog or some other possible threat, and that rattling they do most often during mating season.
+Experts can identify many different calls, but even an amateur can begin to recognize certain sounds: when the crow on lookout sees the food you've offered, she'll summon her family members with a caw, caw, caw.
+To me, it sound a lot like the scolding noise they make when they see a stranger or a dog or some other possible threat.
+Then there's that rattling they do most often during mating season.
 After awhile you may begin to recognize the difference between the vocalizations of an adult and a baby crow (the babies often sound whinier and chattier than their parents, go figure).
 If you're lucky and the crows like you, they might mutter at you from above.

 The crows will return the favor of your attention by learning to interpret your signs, as well.
 They will memorize your schedule and the sound of your car keys.
 Sometimes, when I'm standing like a crazy person in the street with a hard boiled egg in my hand and no crows in sight, I've taken to whistling to let them know I'm there.
-My whistle (a "yoo hoo" sound issued between my teeth) is like the dinner bell letting the crows know the chow's on.
+My whistle (a "yoo hoo" sound issued between my teeth) is like the dinner bell letting the crows know it's time to eat.

 One summer I went away on vacation for a couple weeks and within a few days of my return, I came out of my house to find a huge group of crows waiting for me, making a cacophony of caws.
-It was a quite a spectacle and I don't know what they were trying to communicate to me, but I know it was something.
+It was a quite a spectacle and I don't know what they were trying to communicate to me, but I know it was something (see video below).

 Crows Communicate (But I Don't Know What It Means)

-(The video above is one I took when I discovered a huge flock of crows outside my house one day.
-It seems like they were having a meeting or something.)
+(The video above is one I took when I discovered a huge flock of crows outside my house one day.)

 Where Did the Crows Go?

 Although the crows you see in your neighborhood "own" that territory and are very territorial, that doesn't mean they never leave.
 For most of the year, before the sun goes down, crows fly to a communal roost.
-They may fly for miles to get there, stopping here and there along the way to chat with other crows until they reach the roost, where they'll sleep.
+They may fly for miles to get there, stopping here and there along the way to chat with other crows until they reach the roost, where they'll all sleep together, perhaps as many as a thousand in one place (I've never seen a roost myself; one report says up to 40,000 crows may roost in one spot, another says that a roost may be a few hundred to two million.)